Sleepytale Logo

 ScreenNoneNoneYesScreen on or fully off

-BuildsListening, sound playMatching, recognitionVaries by appCalm, language, sleep
+BuildsListening, sound playMatching, recognitionVaries by appRhyme, language, calm

 Play Hard, Wind Down Soft

 Behind the silliness, rhyming does serious work.
 Playing with rhyme builds phonological awareness, a child's ability to hear and play with the sounds inside words, which is an early version of the skill they later use to sound out words on a page.
 Most rhyming games are lively and active, exactly right for the awake hours.
 But rhyme has a second life at the end of the day, where its gentle, predictable beat helps a child settle.
-That is the part Sleepytale handles.
-With Cleo the Cloud, the topics your child loves become a soft, rhyming personalized bedtime story or a calming lullaby for children, screen free, so the same love of sound that powered the games eases your little one toward sleep.
+That is where Sleepytale comes in, though it is not only a night time thing.
+Cleo the Cloud is an AI friend your child talks to whenever they want company, and she turns whatever they are into that day into a silly rhyme, a personalized story, a musical, a little lesson, or a calming lullaby for children, in 17+ languages, screen on or fully off.
+Ask her for a bouncy rhyme in the back seat and a soft one at lights out, so the same love of sound that powered the games can also ease your little one toward sleep.

 Spoken Rhyming Games